maxmilneaus/maxmilne.com/_notes/Social Meditation - A personal and professional journey.md

 Current to January 2025, the specific nine Interbe.ing practices are:

-# Agency by Design: Interbe.ing’s Trauma-Informed Framework
+## Agency by Design: Interbe.ing's Trauma-Informed Framework

 Interbe.ing’s trauma-informed foundation is evidenced through its explicit emphasis on participant agency and clearly articulated engagement parameters.
 Each session opens with the facilitator outlining a spectrum of participation options, termed ‘stances’: